coreinfrastructure/best-practices-badge/CONTRIBUTING.md

 Some technical debt is inevitable, just don't bankrupt us with it.
 Improved refactorizations are welcome.

-Always ensure that all Javascript and CSS styles are in *separate* files, do not embed them in the HTML.
+Always ensure that all JavaScript and CSS styles are in *separate* files, do not embed them in the HTML.
 That includes any generated HTML.
 That way we can use CSP entries